Chelsea Headhunters: Allies

 In 2000, Chelsea Headhunters formed a temporary alliance with other British hooligans supporting Rangers F.C., Cardiff City, Swansea City and Leeds United led by Arsenal's firm, The Herd, to attack Galatasaray fans in Copenhagen and Turkish fans in Brussels during Euro 2000 as part of revenge for the 2000 UEFA Cup semi-final stabbing of two Leeds United fans by a Galatasaray fan.
 Another alliance is with Hellas Verona fans since 1976 when Brigate Gialloblu's banner was exposed in the famous Shed.

+Chelsea Headhunters' activities inspired numerous prominent Russian hooligan firms, and some high-profile members of the Headhunters took part in football hooliganism in Russia.

 In news and media

 They were infiltrated by investigative reporter Donal MacIntyre for MacIntyre Undercover, a documentary series screened on the BBC.
 It was released on 9 November 1999, in which MacIntyre posed as a wannabe-member of the Chelsea Headhunters.
-He had a Chelsea tattoo applied to himself for authenticity, although the hardcore members especially Paul 'Gary Glitter' Marriner, were surprised he chose the hated "Millwall lion" badge rather than the 1960s Chelsea erect lion.
+He had a Chelsea tattoo applied to himself for authenticity, although the hardcore members, especially Jason Marriner, were surprised he chose the hated "Millwall lion" badge rather than the 1960s Chelsea erect lion.
 He confirmed the racism in the Headhunters organization and their links to Combat 18, including one top-ranking member who had been imprisoned on one occasion for possession of material related to the Ku Klux Klan.
 The documentary led to the arrest and conviction of several members of the group for the involvement in football violence.
 MacIntyre received death threats from the group following these events, and in 2009 two Chelsea fans attacked MacIntyre and his wife in revenge for the documentary and investigation.